paulvha/apollo3/ArduinoBLE_special/ArduinoBLE_P/README.md

 ## examples have been added with a menu structure:

-### example 23 deepsleep
+### example24_ph_bme280 with deepsleep

-Same function as example 21, but now the BME280 is communicating with SPI instead of Wire/I2C.
+Same function as example21, but now the BME280 is communicating with SPI instead of Wire/I2C.
+As central the example21_central_bme280 can be used

+### example23_ph_sps30_ble / example23_central_sps30 / sps30 Android app (January 2023)
+In this setup an Sensirion SPS30 is connected to the peripheral.
+On regular intervals it will send updated information on notify characteristic.
+This central has a menu to request data now, change set clean, sleep, wakeup.
+Also the source code of an Android app is included.

-### example 22 Scan Beacon central (January 2023)
+### example22 Scan Beacon central (January 2023)
 This scanner can find and dislay the details of an iBeacon. (i)Beacons are peripherals that advertise a special formatted message as defined by Apple.
 See more inforamation on https://en.wikipedia.org/wiki/IBeacon.

-### example 22 Beacon Peripheral	(January 2023)
+### example22 Beacon Peripheral	(January 2023)
 This peripheral can emulate and iBeacon. (i)Beacons are peripherals that advertise a special formatted message as defined by Apple.
 See more inforamation on https://en.wikipedia.org/wiki/IBeacon.
 An (i)Beacon is used to find your way around a building or to a specific place.

 ### Deepsleep example21_ph_bme280 / example21_central_bme280